qudou/xmlplus/README.md

 # [xmlplus](http://xmlplus.cn) &middot; <a href="https://www.npmjs.com/package/xmlplus"><img src="https://img.shields.io/npm/dt/xmlplus.svg" alt="Downloads"></a> <a href="https://www.npmjs.com/package/xmlplus"><img src="https://img.shields.io/npm/v/xmlplus.svg" alt="Version"></a> <a href="https://www.npmjs.com/package/xmlplus"><img src="https://img.shields.io/npm/l/xmlplus.svg" alt="License"></a>

-Xmlplus is a JavaScript framework，It can not only run on the browser side, but also on the server side.
+Xmlplus is a JavaScript framework，It can not only run on the browser-side, but also on the server-side.
 For more information, see [http://xmlplus.net](http://xmlplus.net).

 ## Download